-What if someone went through the biggest and best blogs on the internet, and pulled out the very best-of-the best tips for fiction writers?
+What if someone went through the biggest and best blogs on the internet and pulled out the very best tips for fiction writers?

-That’s what I’ve done here.
-If you haven’t already, check out the first 25 best fiction writing tips here.
+That’s just what I’ve done.
+If you haven’t already, check out the first 25 best fiction-writing tips here.

 Next up, another 25 tips for your reading and writing pleasure!
 To learn more about the tips, click through to their original articles.

 101 of the Best Fiction-Writing Tips, Part II

 Read Part I.

 - Want the benefits of an MFA without the cost and commitment?
 Create your own program.
 How to Get an MFA in Five Steps.
 Glass Cases